andrew-johnson-4/PunCalculus/README.md

 # Pun Calculus
 A variant of Typed Lambda Calculus with generalized variable punning (ad-hoc polymorphism).

-## Motivation
+## Contribution

-Interactive theorem proving is too often a solo effort by either the programmer or the program.
-This type system aims to improve the interactivity.
+Ad-Hoc Polymorphism is introduced to the Simply Typed Lambda Calculus by pluralizing lambda abstractions.
+Terms such as `λx:X. y` are represented instead as `λ⟨x:X. y⟩`.
+Plural abstractions are represented with more braces: `λ⟨a:A. b⟩⟨x:X. y⟩`.
+The type system is then extended to provide a suprisingly rich set of logical primitives.

 ## Types